 Making Informed Decisions in 2026

-Predicting future rates is an art, not a science, but historical data suggests that 6% is a healthy “equilibrium” for a robust economy.
-If you are asking, “Can my mortgage rate change before closing?”, the answer in a stabilizing market is yes, but the swings are now measured in basis points rather than full percentages.
+Predicting short-term bond movements is an art rather than an exact science, but extensive historical data demonstrates that a 6% interest rate baseline reflects a healthy, balanced economic equilibrium for robust property equity growth.
+If you are asking, “Can my mortgage rate change before closing?”, the answer in a stabilizing market is yes, but local pricing shifts are now measured in minor basis points rather than unpredictable full percentage spikes.

-Whether you are a first-time buyer or looking to upgrade, today’s rates offer a significant improvement over last year.
-We recommend using our home affordability guide to see how these historical shifts impact your personal buying power in Johnson County or the Northland.
+Whether you are an active first-time buyer or looking to upgrade to an expanded home layout, today’s current table rates deliver a significant psychological and financial improvement over the volatile peaks of the last two years.
+We highly recommend utilizing our local home affordability guide to map exactly how these historical shifts translate to personal buying power in Johnson County, Jackson County, or the Northland.

 Interest Rate Resource Center